 How to Apply

-Applications for the 2018 programme have now closed.
+Applications for the 2019 programme are now open!

 Parents and Carers

 We understand the importance of the support that is provided by parents and carers while your son or daughter is making decisions about their future.
 We want to make sure you have the right information to support your son or daughter on our WAM Programme.

 - The programme takes place on 5 days throughout the two year period.
 It is expected that your son or daughter will attend all 5 of these days.
 However, we appreciate that unexpected circumstances may occur which prevent attendance, in which instance your son or daughter should contact us to inform us of this.

 - All events happen on our Ormskirk campus, which can be accessed via nearby public transport links.
 Should your son or daughter require a car parking space for an event, they must notify us at least 6 weeks in advance as parking on campus is very limited.

 - All our events are arranged by Jayne and Esther (see the Meet Us tab).
 You or your son or daughter are welcome to contact us if you have any questions or concerns.